 Finding Help for Oxycodone Addiction

 In addition to overdose, oxycodone use can lead to physical and psychological dependence.
-The Waismann Method of rapid detox has over 14 years worth of success treating cases of oxycodone addiction.
-Our safe, effective and humane rapid detox rids our patients of opiate addiction in a matter of days, compared to weeks or months with other detox and rehab facilities.
+The Waismann Method of rapid detox has almost 20 years worth of success treating cases of oxycodone addiction.
+Our safe, effective and compassionate rapid detox eliminates opiate dependence in a matter of hours, compared to weeks or months with other detox and rehab facilities.
 It’s performed in an accredited hospital and takes less than two hours using medicine to cleanse oxycodone from patients’ opiate receptors.
-This occurs while they are under deep sedation administered by board-certified anesthesiologists.
-The withdrawal phase is accelerated and happens while patients are sedated.
-They awake opiate-free without awareness of withdrawal symptoms that occurred.
+During the procedure, our quadruple board certified medical director administers the sedation and other medications.
+These medications induce and speed the withdrawal phase while patients sleep through the symptoms.
+They wake up opiate-free without recollection of withdrawal symptoms that occurred.
 We also offer renowned transitional care in our Domus Retreat aftercare facility.
-The serene atmosphere and holistic approach to recovery compliments services such as massage, biofeedback therapy and counseling.
+The serene atmosphere and holistic approach to recovery includes individual counseling, art therapy, and massage.